microsoft/botbuilder-tools/tools-overview.md

 ## Create dipsatch model using Dispatch CLI

-Dispatch is a tool to create and evaluate LUIS models used to dispatch intent across multiple bot modules such as LUIS models, QnA knowledge bases and others (added to dispatch as a file type).
+The Dispatch tool is used to create, evaluate, and dispatch intent across multiple LUIS models and QnA knowledge bases.

 Use the Dispatch model in cases when:

-- Your bot consists of multiple modules and you need assistance in routing user's utterances to these modules and evaluate the bot integration.
+- Your bot consists of multiple modules (e.g. HR, Payroll, Finance as separate modules) and you need assistance in routing user's utterances to these modules and evaluate the bot integration.
 - Evaluate quality of intents classification of a single LUIS model.
 - Create a text classification model from text files.

-Once you have assembled your .bot file with the [LUIS applications](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/MSBot/docs/msbot-luis.md) and [QnA Maker knowledge bases](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/MSBot/docs/msbot-qnamaker.md) your bot relies on, you can simply build a dispatch model using:
+After you have added LUIS and QnA services to the .bot file, you can build the dispatch model using:

 ```shell
 dispatch create -b <YOUR-BOT-FILE> | msbot connect dispatch --stdin